alena-shs/antimine-mobile-tests/README.md

 ## :runner: Test cases run
 ### Automated test cases
 - Main page tests
-  - [x] Verify that the main page has all the required links
+  - [x] Verify that the main page has all the required menu items
   - [x] Verify that the ABOUT page has all the required content
 - Tutorial tests
   - [x] Verify that tutorial page has all the required content